 We’re operating in a competitive space dominated by legacy incumbents.

-Our competitors are large banking institutions like Chase and Wells Fargo, which gives us an advantage as a small team of five.
-We have the ability to iterate and ship new products much faster than our competitors.
-While debit cards typically take 12 months to go live, we can do it in 3.5 months.
+Large banking and card institutions like Chase and Wells Fargo are slow-moving, which gives us an advantage as a small team to iterate and ship new products much faster.
+For example, while debit cards typically take 12 months to go live, we can do it in 3.5 months.
 Our agility as a small startup allows us to push code to production several times a day and make decisions without bureaucracy and red tape.

 Our identity is tied with what we build.

-Our primary goal is to make products that bring joy and real benefits to the lives of our customers.
-While most finance-related apps today bring dread to consumers, we’re actively working to break that stigma and put our users’ experiences first.
+Our primary goal is to make products that bring real benefits to the lives of our customers.
+While most finance-related products bring dread to consumers, we’re actively working to break that stigma and put our users’ experiences first.
 If you’d be interested in a better spending experience, we’re happy to share an invitation to check out our beta product!
-(Email [email protected] for early access to Point.)
-Otherwise, we will be launching our product in the fall of 19’, so stay tuned!
+(Email [email protected] for access to Point.)

 As we build our team, we’re seeking detail-oriented engineers who go out of their way to not only ensure that our products’ UI matches designs in Zeplin pixel-for-pixel, but also that our backend processes are crafted in a beautiful and elegant manner that optimizes user experience.

 Each member of our founding team comes from a product-focused background:

-- Patrick (Co-Founder and CEO) was previously a director of product at Metal and founder/CEO of Crumbs.
+- Patrick (Co-Founder and CEO) was previously a director of product at Metal Pay and founder/CEO of Crumbs.

 - Sid (Co-Founder and Designer) was previously a senior interface designer at Apple and Mercedes Benz.

 - Kenan (Co-Founder and CTO) was previously a lead full-stack engineer at Metal Pay, Swipe Labs, Motiv, and the first mobile engineer at The RealReal.

-- Clio (our first backend engineer) was previously an engineer and data scientist at Acorns.
+- Clio (first Backend Engineer) was previously an engineer and data scientist at Acorns.